serbinskis/minecraft-plugins/SMPTweaks/README.md

 - Unbinding -> Drops armour with curse of binding
 - Screamer -> Prank a friend

+## No Arrow Infinity

+Allows players to use a bow with infinity without arrows

+## Server Pause

+Pauses the server when there are no players online.

 ## Download
 You can download the SMPTweaks [here](https://github.com/serbinskis/minecraft-plugins/raw/refs/heads/master/SMPTweaks/build/SMPTweaks.jar).